hassani0393/cheatsheets/nginx.md

 #### LAMP
-it's for apache
+it's for Linux Apache Mysql PHP

 #### LEMP
-is for nginx
+is for Linux nginx MySquel PHP

 #### XAMP
+is a free and open-source cross-platform web server solution stack package developed by Apache Friends, made of Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and Perl programming languages.